Introduction

 7. Dumbbell Bird Dog Row

 This creative move combines core stability with a pulling motion, working your lats, rhomboids, glutes, and lower back all at once.
-It is one of the best lat exercises with dumbbells that also involves your entire back.
+It’s one of the best dumbbell back exercises for improving coordination and spinal control.

 How to do it: